This post may contain affiliate links.

 Explore with them

 Of course, we usually didn’t leave him this long, because we tried to take him with us just about everywhere.
-As a rule of thumb, if the business or town we were in wasn’t dog friendly, we’d keep on rolling.
+As a rule of thumb, if the businesses or town we were in wasn’t dog friendly, we’d keep on rolling.
 After all, we chose RVing as a lifestyle so we could bring our dogs!

-Of course, there are exceptions to every rule, and we still made time to visit Disney World and go hiking National Parks.
-On those rare occasions when we had to leave Leo, we would always check the weather forecast to decide if we needed to turn on the AC or run the fans.
+Of course, there are exceptions to every rule, and we still made time to visit Disney World and go hiking in National Parks.
+On those rare occasions when we had to leave Leo, we would always check the weather forecast to decide if we needed to turn on the A/C or run the fans.

-We would never leave our dog alone for an extended period in the RV unless we were at a campground with reliable electric hookups, so we could run the AC as much as necessary.
+We would never leave our dog alone for an extended period in the RV unless we were at a campground with reliable electric hookups, so we could run the A/C as much as necessary.
 The campground could also contact us if an emergency arose.

 Even so, a pet safety temperature monitor is a good idea as a backup, in case any systems fail.
 These monitors will send notifications to your phone if the temperature inside your rig gets too high.